takhyun12/Mathematics-for-Machine-Learning/README.md

 * Develop with `front-end` development languages and tools such as HTML, CSS, JavaScript, React and Bootstrap
 * Program applications using `back-end` languages and frameworks like Express, Node.js, Python, Django, etc.
 * Deploy and scale applications using `Cloud Native` methodologies and tools like Containers, Kubernetes, Microservices and Serverless Functions
-* Build your GitHub portfolio by applying your `Full Stack Cloud Development` skills with multiple labs and hands-on projects, including a capstone

 ---